First-Year Writing Program

 See also, Handout detailing BBL tools

-Each teacher must upload the accurate syllabus (policies and calendar) for each of their sections to the University’s Online Syllabus Management System (OSM) and then link that syllabus to the course Blackboard page.
-You can find OSM in the faculty tab of mybama by clicking the link for “Office of Institutional Research and Assessment” in the faculty teaching box.
+Each teacher must upload the accurate syllabus (policies and calendar) for each of their sections to the University’s Simple Syllabus system and then link that syllabus to the course Blackboard page.
 These syllabi are evaluated for program requirements and used in SACS accreditation records.
-The syllabus uploaded to OIRA and the syllabus given to students must be the same.
+The syllabus uploaded to Simple Syllabus and the syllabus given to students must be the same.

 Turnitin, an online grading/peer review and plagiarism prevention/detection tool is available through Blackboard Learn at no cost to students (UA has a site license).
 The First-year Writing Program at the University of Alabama advocates using Turnitin as a teaching tool instead of a “gotcha” tool.
 Make the tool available to students at the rough draft stage of writing so that you can talk to your students about any citation or patchwriting problems you or the student sees in the draft.
 You may also be interested in the online grading and peer review functions of turnitin.